4d/docs/docs/API/imapTransporterClass.md

 #### Description

-The `.createBox()` function <!-- REF #imapTransporterClass.createBox().Summary -->creates a mailbox with the given `name`<!-- END REF -->.
+The `.createBox()` function <!-- REF #IMAPTransporterClass.createBox().Summary -->creates a mailbox with the given `name`<!-- END REF -->.
 If the IMAP server’s hierarchy separator character appears elsewhere in the mailbox name, the IMAP server will create any parent names needed to create the given mailbox.

 In other words, an attempt to create "Projects/IMAP/Doc" on a server in which "/" is the hierarchy separator character will create: